Azure/ResourceModules/docs/wiki/The CI environment - Pipeline usage.md

 # Operate the module pipelines

-To validate any updates you did to a module template you can perform the following steps:
+To validate updates to a module template, you can perform the following steps:

 1. (Optionally) Update the module's parameter files to reflect your changes.
 1. Push the local changes to the repository (using a branch that is not [main\|master]).